Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Back sleepers and mixed-position sleepers who want medium-firm

-• Hot sleepers who still prefer foam’s hug
+• Hot sleepers who still like foam’s hug

-• Couples who value a steady, quiet surface
+• Couples who want a steady, quiet surface

 Where it falls short:

-• Less bounce than the hybrid, especially for quick position changes
+• Less bounce than the hybrid for quick position changes

-• Some sleepers will want a softer top for deep side-sleep pressure relief
+• Very pressure-sensitive side sleepers may want a softer top

 Details